abychat/skyflow-demo/README.md

 ## Create a service account

-1. In Studio, click Settings in the upper navigation.
+1. In Studio, find the vault you want to access and click Open.

-2. In the side navigation, click Vault, then choose the Quickstart vault from the dropdown menu.
+2. In the side navigation, click Access.

-3. Click on IAM on the side navigation, and then click on Service Accounts > New Service Account.
+3. Click Service accounts.

+4. Click Add service account.

-4. For Name, enter "Workshop Integration".
-For Roles, choose Vault Owner.
+5. For Name enter a value.
+For example, "Authenticate".

+6. For Service account admins, select the admins of your service account.

+7. Click Continue.

+8. For Authentication, select your authentication type as JWT Tokens.

-5. Click Create.
+9. Click Continue.

+10. For Assignments, select the resource and roles for which you want to assign to the service account.

+11. Click Create Service Account.

-6. Your browser downloads a credentials.json file.
+12. Your browser downloads a credentials.json file.
 Store this file in a secure location.
 You'll need it to generate bearer tokens.

 ## Setup Bearer Token Generation Endpoint